Inspirare-LLC/Line-Segmentation-Algorithm-To-GCP-Vision/README.md

 ## More info
 For more information about the algorithm itself please visit [Original repository](https://github.com/sshniro/line-segmentation-algorithm-to-gcp-vision)

+## Issues
+File issues in the `Issue` section

+## Contributions
+Any contributions are welcome in the form of a Pull Request

 ## Future Work
 - Maintain the port
 - Make the project into a nuget package